rackerlabs/docs-cloud-rackconnect/rst/dev-guide/general-api-info/status-codes.rst

 **Synchronous**

 *Synchronous* responses occur at request time.
-Synchronous responses contains all or some of same elements as found in the :ref:`response body <common-dg-status-body>` attached to an HTTP status code.
+Synchronous responses contains all or some of same elements as found in the :ref:`response body <status-body>` attached to an HTTP status code.

 **GET** requests often return *synchronous* responses, since the request is always retrieving existing information.

-.. _common-dg-status-aynch:
+.. _status-aynch:

 **Asynchronous**